 A great entry-level 6-string acoustic guitar, that is not only beautiful but also offers the best value for money for an acoustic.
 Great Sound & Looks, High quality Workmanship, Pretty looking, Included strings are good.
 Read more…

-The CD-60 from guitar feels like a much more expensive instrument.
+The Fender CD-60 dreadnought acoustic guitar feels like a much more expensive instrument.
 It comes with a spruce top, mahogany back and sides, die-cast tuners and an included hard-shell case.
+The dreadnought style body and scalloped “X”-bracing provides a bright, resonant sound.Chrome tuning knobs, “mother of pearl” style acrylic design around the soundhole.
 Available in Black, Natural and Sunburst.
-Read more…

 Seagull Entourage Rustic CW QIT Acoustic-Electric Guitar Rustic